 If you are like most Americans that have children, you may be wondering if you will ever be able to put enough money back for your kids’ college education.
 As you can guess, the cost of college tuition and fees are not on the decline.

 Parents often worry about the ability to put money back for these rising tuition costs.
 To help ease some of the stress associated with saving for college, I want to walk you through how to put money back, without breaking your wallet.

 There are several finance tools available to parents who want to help cover the costs of their children’s education.
 Depending upon how early parents start investing in these tools, these savings accounts can help parents steadily build a nest egg that their children can tap once it is time to head off to college.

 Let’s look at my personal favorite, and one of the more popular college savings vehicles, the 529 plan.
 This program is offered throughout the country and allows parents to invest after-tax dollars today that can grow on a tax-deferred basis over time.
 Withdrawals used to pay for qualified education expenses can be made on a tax-free basis in most cases.
 Even better, some states provide state income tax deductions for residents who invest in their 529 plans.

-Let’s look at Indiana for example, which came in at the best overall plan in the country according to www.savingforcollege.com.
+Let’s look at my home state, Indiana for example.
 Indiana residents can claim a 20% tax credit on up to $5,000 per year in contributions to an Indiana 529 plan (maximum yearly credit is $1,000).